louispisani/DO-takehome/README.md

   No server-side pagination — all data is loaded at once.
 # Optimization
-  Memoize rows to not re-render rows not being editing
+  Memoize rows and popover to not re-render rows and assignees not being editing

   Pagination to not render all data at once